The Seay Family

 In the same year his wife died, M.E.
 Seay built a high school in Ropesville, Texas (no longer standing) and a grocery store at 805 Hobson Street in Trinity Heights (still standing). (see photos below)

 On October 1, 1929, while living in Oklahoma City, Matthew E. Seay married fifty-seven-year-old Iowa-born Lena Seay of Dalhart, Texas.
 In 1930 they were living in Sand Springs, Tulsa County, Oklahoma.
-On November 21, 1933, M. E. Seay died in Wellington, Texas.
+On November 21, 1933, presumably while visiting one of his daughters or perhaps on another building job, M. E. Seay died in Wellington, Texas.
 He was sixty-three years of age at the time of his death.

 Both Maggie Ward Seay and Matthew E. Seay are buried at Oak Cliff Cemetery, 1300 E 8th St, Dallas, Texas 75203.
 A double monument marks the site of their final resting place, which is located near the far southwest corner of the graveyard.
 See Google Maps Location.